adlnet/xAPI-Spec/xAPI-Communication.md

 	</tr>
 	<tr id="2.1.3.s1.table1.row12">
 		<td>format</td>
-		<td>String: ('ids', 'exact', or 'canonical')</td>
+		<td>String: (`ids`, `exact`, or `canonical`)</td>
 		<td>exact</td>
-		<td>If 'ids', only include minimum information necessary in Agent, Activity, Verb
+		<td>If `ids`, only include minimum information necessary in Agent, Activity, Verb
 			and Group Objects to identify them.
-For anonymous groups this means including the minimum information needed to identify each member.
+For Anonymous Groups this means including the minimum information needed to identify each member.
 			<br/><br/>
-			If 'exact', return Agent, Activity, Verb and Group Objects populated exactly as they were when the Statement was received.
-An LRS requesting Statements for the purpose of importing them would use a format of 'exact' in order to maintain
+			If `exact`, return Agent, Activity, Verb and Group Objects populated exactly as they were when the Statement was received.
+An LRS requesting Statements for the purpose of importing them would use a format of "exact" in order to maintain
 			<a href="./xAPI-Data.md#statement-immutablity-and-exceptions">Statement Immutability</a>.
 			<br/><br/>
-			If 'canonical', return Activity Objects and Verbs populated with the canonical definition of the Activity Objects and Display of the Verbs as determined by the LRS, after applying the <a href="#queryLangFiltering">language filtering process defined below</a>, and return the original Agent and Group Objects as in 'exact' mode.
+			If `canonical`, return Activity Objects and Verbs populated with the canonical definition of the Activity Objects and Display of the Verbs as determined by the LRS, after applying the <a href="#queryLangFiltering">language filtering process defined below</a>, and return the original Agent and Group Objects as in "exact" mode.
 		</td>
 		<td>Optional</td>
 	</tr>